 - Rural areas

 Beware that some hotels do charge for parking.
-I have heard of happening in New Orleans and San Fransico.
+I have heard of this happening in New Orleans and San Fransico.
 Some hotels do not have parking, so you may need to use the street or nearby parking ramp.

 Parking in cities like Chicago costs upwards of $40 plus a day.
 Before renting a car, do a little research on what it will cost you.
 You might find that public transport, rideshares, or taxis are cheaper in the long run.